LangzeL/GD/README.md

 - **WeChat Conversation** // this folder contains translated communication of **Wechat** the communication tool our team is using
 - **Weekly Meeting Notes** // this folder contains every meeting notes of **TEAM006** from **W2-W9** so far
 - **Zoom meeting detail** // this folder contains every zoom meeting detail, participants, duration of the meeting, etc..
-- **Testing** // this folder contains testing for our code in pdf file
 - **README** would be the main group document

 ----------------